tobiw/solar-controller/README.md

 ## Building from source
 To build everything: `make`
-To build only the AVR hex or only the simulator: `make -f Makefile.avr program` or `make -f Makefile.sim program`
+To build only the AVR hex or only the simulator: `make -f Makefile.avr main_avr.hex` or `make -f Makefile.sim sim`
-To flash the AVR hex using avrdude: `make -f Makefile.avr install`
+To flash the AVR hex using avrdude: `make -f Makefile.avr install` Appropriate fuse settings can be burned with `make -f Makefile.avr fuse`

+## Running the simulator
+Compile and run the `sim` executable.
+Input pins can be manipulated via the inputs.txt file (comma-separated list of all input pin values).
+The simulator prints its current state to stdout once a second.

 ## Test code for Arduino for reading Pt1000 and NTC 10K temperature sensors
 This requires the physical setup to use voltage follower opamps and a